Neighborhood Leasing Timeline

-Monday, Oct 21 – Friday, November 1: Deposit collection ($300 check or money order, gives you a random assignment time for the November 11 process, but does not guarantee an assignment)
+Monday, Oct 20 – Friday, October 31: Deposit collection ($300 check or money order, gives new applicants a random assignment time for the November 10 process, but does not guarantee an assignment)

 Upon payment of the deposit, students receive more complete instructions about the process.
 It is very similar to signing up online for a residence hall assignment.
 The deposit is refundable if a student is unable to assign into an apartment on the night of selection – students just need to complete a form in the University Apartments office to apply for a refund.
 Students can also place themselves on a waiting list if they don’t select an apartment.